HaiLe/haile.github.io/_posts/2021-10-28-jetpack-compose.markdown

 * a value computed by `remember` will be stored in the composition tree, and only be recomputed if the keys to `remember` change.
 * You can think of `remember` as giving storage for a single object to a function the same way a `private val` property does to an object.

+The `remember(todo.id) { randomTint() }` call has two parts:

+- `key arguments` - the `key` that this remember uses, this is the part that is passed parentheses.
+In this case, we pass in the `todo.id`.
+Some sort of id here is good.

+- `calculation` - a lambda that computes a new value to be remembered.

 Very important note -- **Recomposition should be side-effect free**

+An **idempotent** composable always produces the same result for the same inputs and has no side-effects on recomposition.

+The other thing to consider when adding memory to a composable is always ask yourself "will some caller reasonably want to control this?"

+* if the answer is yes, makes it a parameter instead.
+* if the answer is no, keep it as a local variable.

+Remember stores values in the Composition, and will forget them if the Composable that called `remember` is removed.
+The problem with this is you cannot rely upon `remember` to store important things inside of composables that add and remove children such as `LazyColumn`.
+The typical problem when you scroll the list view, the invisible items will be removed and reconstructed depending on its position.
+When this happens, all the previously stored `remember` values will be lost, and you might end up with weird bugs.

+To fix this, we'll use the state and state hoisting.

 ### Unidirectional Data Flow